jmdaemon/shortpath/README.md

 - Enable feature to expand and fold environment variables.
 - Use custom GAT iterator to simplify expand_shortpath

+- More unit tests, more refactoring.

 ## Binary

 The binary is still missing one key feature, namely the update and remove hooks:

+For the shell hooks:

+- The code is slightly messy and/or fragile at the moment and should be refactored in the future to be more robust.
+- There are some problems with moving/removing files that are found across symlinks.
+    The file isn't correctly detected across symlinks and thus isn't removed properly.

 - `shortpath refresh`: Platform specific.
     Unsets all shortpath variables for the platform (bash, powershell), sets them again, and then refreshes the current shell with the new definitions.
-- `shortpath update_hook [args]`
-    or `shortpath hook update [args]`
-    or `shortpath update_hook [src] [dest]`:
-    Check if the shortpath exists in our config, and runs the command to update and save our updated path.
-- `shortpath remove_hook [args]`
-    or `shortpath hook remove [args]`
-    or `shortpath remove_hook --paths [shortpaths]`:
-    Check if the shortpath exists in our config, and runs the command to remove the path.
-- Note for the hooks:
-    - If parsing is done in the binary then clap argument parsing must be disabled for these hooks.
-        - This is because if there are binary specific arguments given, like `mv src dest -p`, then the flags will break clap parsing when it detects that those options are missing
-    - If parsing is not done in the binary, and the script hooks are successful, then we can make use of clap argument parsing.
-    - Alternative Solutions:
-        - Since you cannot alias functions in `powershell`, shortpaths could provide `mv` and/or `rm` commands that implement similar bare minimum functionality that wrap the native platform commands instead of providing an update hook.
-            These would be like: `sp mv`, `sp rm`.
-    - The hooks would make use of `FindKeyIndexMapExt` to get the value from the key provided.
-        **NOTE** Be sure to attempt it with the path itself, and the path expanded (if its an alias).

 - Detailed manpage file for Linux users.

+## Consider

+For the shell hooks, consider:

+- Should the majority of the logic moved into into the shortpaths binary instead, of in the shell scripts themselves?
+    - Doing so may provide better cross platform functionality and/or performance.
+    - If done, all clap arg parsing must be disabled and handled manually.
+- Shortpaths could alternatively provide `mv` and/or `rm` commands that wrap native platform commands instead of providing an update hook.
+    Examples: `sp mv`, `sp rm`.

-- Consider `tracing` crate.
+- Consider using the `tracing` crate for logging.